animehunter123/backups_checker/README.md

 * need the docker-compose for both webapps to allow HMR modification of code (not COPY . . the code into the container into a read-only directory)

+* need to make the CDN's all become embedded into the app for homelab without internet

 * The scan servers and scan directories button does not directly run ./scan_servers or .scan_directories

 * Add some type of H1 to explain what this app does, its not easy to understand what this app does atm